SECURITY GUIDE

 • Security Level: Set to "Safest" (disables JavaScript for maximum protection)

-• Circuit Isolation: Use "New Identity" feature between BlackOps market sessions
+• Circuit Isolation: Use "New Identity" feature between marketplace sessions

 • No Plugins: Never install browser extensions or plugins in Tor Browser